Last updated: September 6th, 2023

 The joy of sim racing is that these cars really do feel like their track counterparts, something I can attest to.
 Here’s an interesting video of how iRacing maps new vehicles:

-Of course the physics engine is running in iRacing’s software.
-The output of all of these physics calculations are communicated to Windows game devices (your wheel!) via DirectInput.
+Of course, the physics engine is running in iRacing’s software.
+The output of all of these physics calculations is communicated to Windows game devices (your wheel!) via DirectInput.
+For a fascinating insight into how iRacing deals with the problems associated with true simulated physics, check out this article by Dave Kremmer on the iRacing blog.

 The resulting physical simulation of the car is communicated to the installed wheelbase driver via the DirectInput API at a rate of 60hz (60 times per second in iRacing).

 In today’s money, a 60hz sample rate doesn’t seem all that fast.
-Especially when the available sample rate inside the hardware of say, a Fanatec DD2 is closer to 16khz!
+Especially when the available sample rate inside the hardware of say, a Fanatec DD2 is closer to 16khz and a Simucube 2 Pro is closer to 22khz.
+That’s a lot of data to make up!

 This is where the upsampling filters in the wheelbase driver and hardware come in.
 The software driver and wheelbase processors use a process to “gap fill” (if you like) the missing data between the iRacing / DirectInput sample rate of 60hz and the motor hardware’s 16khz.

-This digital signal processing is called “Interpolation”, the process of up sampling followed by filtering, to create “in-between” samples from the original samples.
-The result is as close as you can get to having originally sampled your signal at the higher rate.
-Naturally then, hardware and software engineers at manufacturers such as Simucube, Fanatec, Simplicity and more are in continual pursuit of the improvement of this process.
+This digital signal processing is called “Interpolation”, the process of upsampling followed by filtering, to create “in-between” samples from the original samples.
+The result is as close as you can get to having originally sampled your signal at a higher rate.
+Naturally then, hardware and software engineers at manufacturers such as Simucube, Fanatec, Simplicity, and more are in continual pursuit of the improvement of this process.

-The higher quality wheelbases tend to have better onboard DSP hardware that’ll run at higher sample rates, all in real time.
-The software is developed with a goal to create filters with the available data that creates a smooth and realistic experience with little if any lag.
+The higher quality wheelbases tend to have better onboard DSP hardware that’ll run at higher sample rates, all in real-time.
+The software is developed with the goal to create filters with the available data that create a smooth and realistic experience with little if any lag.

 Whatever the wheel you own, what you have in front of you is a system built to translate the information sent by the simulation software into a realistic impression of what the car feels like.
 The simulator talks to the hardware via the DirectInput API to the hardware driver, which sends a digital signal to be processed and filtered by the wheelbase hardware.